 89. I support changing the landscape unit boundaries and description as discussed in Mr Skelton's evidence.
+Mr Skelton's rationale aligns with the following comment from Mr Langman:

-Where geomorphological boundaries are available, they have been used to define the zones (and LCUs).
+"Where geomorphological boundaries are available, they have been used to define the zones (and LCUs).
 In most cases, these will not follow cadastral boundaries.
-In order to protect the integrity of the landscape units, these geomorphological boundaries form an important function to prevent the creep of higher density development into those areas that are more sensitive to change from a landscape perspective.
+In order to protect the integrity of the landscape units, these geomorphological boundaries form an important function to prevent the creep of higher density development into those areas that are more sensitive to change from a landscape perspective."
+11

-90. Notwithstanding the above, I am aware of Mr Langman's conflicting statement suggesting that the key issue is actually the ability to absorb additional development:

-... the key issue in terms of defining appropriate boundaries between the Amenity Zone and Precinct is the ability of the landscape to absorb additional development.

-91. The ability of the landscape to absorb additional development is addressed in Mr Skelton's evidence.
+- 90. Notwithstanding the above, I am aware of Mr Langman's conflicting statement suggesting that the key issue is actually the ability to absorb additional development: - "... the key issue in terms of defining appropriate boundaries between the Amenity Zone and Precinct is the ability of the landscape to absorb additional development." - 91.
+The ability of the landscape to absorb additional development is addressed in Mr Skelton's evidence.